awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 ## TrainingJob operator<a name="trainingjob-operator"></a>

-Training job operators reconcile your specified training job spec to Amazon SageMaker by launching it for you in Amazon SageMaker\.
-You can learn more about Amazon SageMaker training jobs in the Amazon SageMaker [CreateTrainingJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTrainingJob.html)\.
+Training job operators reconcile your specified training job spec to SageMaker by launching it for you in SageMaker\.
+You can learn more about SageMaker training jobs in the SageMaker [CreateTrainingJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTrainingJob.html)\.

 ### Create a TrainingJob Using a Simple YAML File<a name="create-a-trainingjob-using-a-simple-yaml-file"></a>